 How to Make Mashed Potato Pancakes

-Next, drop 6 mounds of batter into the hot skillet (a little less than 1/2 cup each).
-Cook until golden brown on one side (~4 minutes), then flip and cook until cooked through (another ~3-4 minutes).
+Cook the pancakes until they are golden brown on one side (about 4 minutes).
+Then, flip and cook until cooked through (another 3-4 minutes).

 That’s it!
-Serve warm, optionally topped with sauteed veggies and a fried egg (if eating for brunch/breakfast).
-Would also be delicious topped with sour cream and applesauce or smoked salmon.
+Serve warm, optionally topped with sautéed veggies and a fried egg (if eating for brunch/breakfast).
+These would also be delicious topped with sour cream and applesauce, or smoked salmon.

-The full recipe is at the bottom of this post.
+The full mashed potato pancake recipe is at the bottom of this post.
 Let me know if you make them!
 Enjoy! 🙂

 What’s your favorite way to enjoy Thanksgiving leftovers?
 I’m also partial to the turkey and cranberry sandwich.